ddceruti/ddceruti/README.md

 ### Hi there 👋

 ## 💫 About Me:
-I am a PhD student working on energy optimization with focus renewable heating, including district heating, solar thermal technology and heat pumps.<br>Collaborations on that end are very welcome!<br>
+I am a PhD student working on energy optimization with focus renewable heating, including district heating, solar thermal technology and heat pumps.
+Collaborations are very welcome!<br>
 I also am also co-developing the github repository [topotherm](https://github.com/jylambert/topotherm).

 ## 🌐 Socials: